Online Exploration of an Unknown Region of Interest with a Team of Aerial Robots: Field Experiment

 \section{Field Experiment}

 In this section, we conduct proof-of-concept experiments using a single UAV equipped with a downward-facing camera to monitor a stationary region of unknown size and shape.
+The goal of the field experiment is to show how the proposed algorithm can be implemented on an actual robot and can be deployed in the field for online exploration although limited to the single robot case.
 In a practical implementation, there are a number of design choices that must be made (\eg, what altitude to fly? how to convert the camera images into cell measurements? how to deal with erroneous sensor measurements?).
 In this section, we answer these questions in the context of our system.

 Our environment to be mapped is a $92m\times 21m$ long runway which serves as a proxy of the ROI.
 Figure~\ref{fig:setting} shows hardware details of the UAV and the snapshot of the environment.
-The UAV has ODROID-XU4 single-board computer which runs Ubuntu 16.04 with ROS Kinetic (\cite{quigley2009ros}).
+The UAV has ODROID-XU4 single-board computer which runs Ubuntu 16.04 with ROS Kinetic~\cite{quigley2009ros}.
 The onboard software controls the UAV, communicates with GoPro HERO4 camera over WiFi to read sensor information, and detects the runway.

 Our planning strategy consists of two modes: (1) lawn mowing and (2) the single-robot version of Algorithm~\ref{alg:dfs}.
 The input to the lawn-mowing mode is a bounding box that is guaranteed to contain at least some part of the runway.
 In the lawn-mowing mode, the UAV sweeps the bounding box.
 As soon as the UAV observes a part of the runway, the UAV switches to the recursive DFS algorithm.